maplibre/martin/README-main.md

       # latitude and longitude values, in the order left, bottom, right, top.
       # Values may be integers or floating point numbers.
       bounds: [-180.0, -90.0, 180.0, 90.0]

+# Publish PMTiles files
+pmtiles:
+  paths:
+    # scan this whole dir, matching all *.pmtiles files
+    - /dir-path
+    # specific pmtiles file will be published as pmtiles2 source
+    - /path/to/pmtiles.pmtiles
+  sources:
+    # named source matching source name to a single file
+    pm-src1: /path/to/pmtiles1.pmtiles

+# Publish MBTiles files
+mbtiles:
+  paths:
+    # scan this whole dir, matching all *.mbtiles files
+    - /dir-path
+    # specific mbtiles file will be published as mbtiles2 source
+    - /path/to/mbtiles.mbtiles
+  sources:
+    # named source matching source name to a single file
+    mb-src1: /path/to/mbtiles1.mbtiles
 ```

 ## Using with Docker